-- (a) Single offences resulting in a maximum of 3 current penalty points relevant for 'Totting Up' purposes as outlined at 5.1.2 Issued with written warning.
-A new licence will normally be granted with a warning. - (b) Repeat offences resulting in a combined total of 6 current penalty points or more relevant for 'Totting Up' purposes as outlined at 5.1.2 - will normally revoke or refuse to renew.
-Issued with final written warning.
-A new licence will not normally be granted for 5 years. with a final written warning. and a road risk assessment may will have to be satisfactorily completed prior to a licence being granted. - (c) Repeat offences resulting in a combined total of 9 or more penalty points currently relevant for totting purposes as outlined 5.1.2 normally revoke or refuse to renew.
-A new licence will not normally be granted.
+(a) Single offences resulting in a maximum of 3 current penalty points relevant for 'Totting Up' purposes as outlined at 5.1.2 - Issued with written warning.
+A new licence will normally be granted with a warning.

+(b) Repeat offences resulting in a combined total of 6 current penalty points or more relevant for 'Totting Up' purposes as outlined at 5.1.2 - will normally revoke or refuse to renew.
+A new licence will not normally be granted for 5 years.
+A road risk assessment may have to be satisfactorily completed prior to a licence being granted at the applicant's or licence holder's own expense.